visheshpuri1708/CC_Fraud_detect/README.md

 The graphs for analysis are plotted using <b>Matplotlib</b> and <b>seaborn</b>.
 It is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

 The GUI for the model is built using Tkinter library.
 Tkinter is the standard GUI library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

+The dataset used in this notebook can be found at https://drive.google.com/file/d/1WFMcTnMykqyF9kNOIiM8g64pqKDQMAuH/view?usp=sharing